yukikitayama/typescript/README.md

 - **Allows parallel execution of multiple asynchronous operations and combine the resutls**.
 - **Used to fetch data from multiple APIs simultaneously**.

+`setTimeout(callback, millisecond)` is a web API method to delay in the code execution.
+It's a method to call function or evaluate expression after a specified milliseconds.
+After the millisecond, callback is called.